mayamalakova/raft/README.md

-This is the repo for the Raft algorythm
+This is the repo for the Raft algorythm,,,

 http://thesecretlivesofdata.com/raft/